Above, a beautifully matched coral pin-pendant by Lorraine Waatsa. 1.75 inches across. $485 (TUCSON)

 By Sparks Masawytewa, a pendant featuring a butterfly motif.
 It measures 1 5/8 inches long and just under 7/8 of an inch wide. $120.
 Next is a little mosaic pendant by Wayne Haloo.
 It is set with jet, turquoise, coral and mother of pearl shell.
 1 5/8 inches long and $60.
 The third pendant in the row is by Ruben Saufkie featuring a Kokopelli motif and is 2.5 inches long. $300.
 (ALL in SANTA FE)

 On the left are two pin/pendants by Vera Halusewa.
 The one at left is just under 1.75 inches and $150, the one on the right just over 1.75 inches and $160.
-The turquoise and coral pendant is by Carla Lanconsello, 1.25 inches in diameter and $300.
+The turquoise and coral pendant is by Carla Laconsello, 1.25 inches in diameter and $300.
+A stone pendant with shell inlay by sculpter Gordon Van Wert.
+The pendant is 3 inches tall and is on a 30 inch bead necklace. $175.
 (ALL in TUCSON)

 A sheep by Robby Manuelito.
 1.5 inches across. $110.
 (SANTA FE) A sandcast pin-pendant made by Pat Yellowhorse about 40 years ago.
 2.75 inches long. $220.
 (TUCSON) A butterfly pin/pendant by Leagus Ahityite.
 Inlaid with orange spiny oyster shell, jet, turquoise, and pink mussel shell.
 2 3/8 inches wide by 1.75 inches long. $215.
 (TUCSON)